Industry-Specific

 SBA program fit for specialty trade contractors

-Specialty trade contractors are SBA-eligible under 13 CFR Part 121, which classifies NAICS 238 businesses as small up to $19M–$45M in average annual receipts depending on the specific trade subcategory — covering the vast majority of independent trade contractors.
+Specialty trade contractors are SBA-eligible under 13 CFR Part 121, which classifies NAICS 238 businesses as small up to $19M in average annual receipts ($22M for the Other Building Equipment Contractors subcategory, NAICS 238290) — covering the vast majority of independent trade contractors.
 The SBA 7(a) program is the primary tool for equipment packages, business acquisitions, and working capital.
 The SBA Contract CAPLine is purpose-built for contractors: it provides a revolving credit facility keyed to awarded contracts, advancing funds as the contractor performs — matching the financing structure to the project billing cycle.
 The SBA 504 program applies when a contractor is purchasing a shop, office, or warehouse building.
 For newly licensed contractors under 2 years, the SBA Microloan program through CDFI intermediaries provides up to $50K with lower FICO floors and business plan guidance.

 Common qualification thresholds across trade contractor loan products